-Yes, you can withdraw cash on most credit cards in the following ways:
+You can get cash out on most credit cards in the following ways:

 Using a cash machine

-Getting cashback when you pay in a shop*
+Cashback when you pay with your card in a shop

 Making a mortgage payment